kanliot/pargs/README.md

 ##### Installation:
 Install `pargs` by downloading the single script, making it executable and putting it in `~/bin`
-The script should work on any Linux with bash installed.
+The script should work on any Linux with bash installed.  pargs works as a wrapper around bash, and works with any code you can run in bash.

     USAGE: pargs [options]...
 COMMAND [command options and arguments]...